1l2p/1l2p.github.com/_posts/2015-05-01-Mozilla-Institute-of-Technology.md

 Graduates have excellent career prospects, deep technology skills, an amazing network of Mozillians, and a well rounded understanding of the challenges and power of designing technology for millions of users.

+* Graduates have mastered today’s cutting edge technologies (full-stack web development, mobile, blockchain …)
-* Portfolios demonstrate mastery (instead of degrees).
+* Portfolios demonstrate their skills and accomplishments (instead of degrees).
 * Job fairs, and internships, offer connections to employers throughout the program.